 - Press the tofu: Drain the tofu from the package and wrap the tofu with a layer of paper towels.
 Place the block of tofu on top of a plate and place a small stack of plates over the tofu.
 Let it rest for 15 to 20 minutes.
 Unwrap the tofu block and divide it into 2 pieces.
 Crumble the tofu by squeezing it in your hands.
 Set the crumbled tofu aside.

 - Cook the filling: Heat 1 1/2 tablespoons of oil in a large pan.
 Add the shallots and cook for 2 minutes.
 Add the ginger and garlic and cook a minute more.
 Next, add the cabbage and scallions and cook until the cabbage starts to wilt, about 2 minutes.
 Transfer the tofu to the pan.
-Add the red curry paste, coconut milk, and salt to the pan, and stir to coat the tofu and vegetables.
+Add the salt, red curry paste, and coconut milk to the pan, and stir to coat the tofu and vegetables.
 Turn off the heat.
 Transfer the filling to a large bowl and let it cool for 15 minutes.

 - Make the dipping sauce: Mix the dipping sauce ingredients together, until the sugar dissolves.
 Set the dipping sauce aside.